openshift/enhancements/enhancements/authentication/direct-external-oidc-provider.md

 OCP provides means of dynamic OAuth2 client registration, which means that other components using the OAuth2 server might also exist; however these cases are not within the scope of this proposal.

+Note that the kube-apiserver already supports direct external OIDC providers; this proposal describes the mechanisms that need to be implemented in order to enable the configuration of an external OIDC provider for the kube-apiserver in an OCP cluster.

 To enable configuration changes for each of the core components, the Authentication CRD has been extended with a new API that allows the specification of the details of the external OIDC provider to use.
 For `oc` in particular, this specification must be carried out via relevant command-line options.

 Additionally, when an external OIDC provider is configured, any components and resources that are related to the built-in OAuth server must be removed (and recreated when the built-in OAuth server is configured anew).
 These components and resources are managed by the cluster-kube-apiserver-operator and the cluster-authentication-operator.